-How To Not Wear A Racist Halloween Costume This Year: A Simple Guide For White People
+How To Avoid Wearing A Racist Halloween Costume

 Halloween is rapidly approaching, so naturally, you need a costume — ideally, something amazing and creative and reflective of your personality and interests.
 Now, maybe you really love sugar skulls, or those fake headdresses most often seen on very white people roaming in random fields listening to painfully hip bands.
 Or maybe you think that “sexy geisha” is perfect for trick-or-treating.
 Here's the thing: That urge you feel to celebrate October 31 by slapping on a bindi (sigh — the forehead dot), painting your face brown, or talking in a fake accent?
 It's not cute.
 It's racist.
 While there are a million ways to be racist on any day of the year, it seems that Halloween — when we dress up as something other than ourselves, thus expressing our version of all kinds of identities we don't own — is a day that is as particularly fraught with ways to be racist as it is with white people who clearly don't understand what racism is.